gabdube/native-windows-gui/readme.md

 ## Trying it out

 See it for yourself.
 NWG has plenty of example and a fully interactive test suite.
-The only thing you need is to:
+The only thing you need to do is:

 ```bash
 git clone git@github.com:gabdube/native-windows-gui.git